HackerN64/F3DEX3/README.md

       `SPBranchLessZ*`, `SPLoadUcode*`, `SP*TextureRectangle*`, `DPWord`, and
       `SPPerspNormalize`.
     - `SPFlagsLoad` / `SPFlagsSet` / `SPFlagsClear` / `SPFlagsModify`: All the
-      same underlying instruction.
-Instruction contains a 24 bit mask which is ANDed with the flags word, and then a 24 bit mask which is ORed with the flags word. `SPFlagsLoad` clears all flags then sets selected flags.
-      `SPFlagsSet` just sets the selected flags and `SPFlagsClear` just clears the selected flags. `SPFlagsModify` sets flags within a selectable group.
+      same underlying instruction `SPFlagsMasks`.
+Instruction contains a 24 bit mask which is ANDed with the flags word, and then a 24 bit mask which is ORed with the flags word. `SPFlagsLoad` clears all flags then sets selected flags. `SPFlagsSet` just sets the selected flags and `SPFlagsClear` just clears the selected flags. `SPFlagsModify` sets flags within a selectable group.
     - `SPFlagsDram`: Loads 64 bits from the given segmented address, and then applies it to the flags as an AND and OR mask like the previous instruction.